 Hot flashes can range in intensity and last for years.
 They can be annoying and uncomfortable, or they may be a warning sign that you are at increased risk for a heart attack or stroke.
 The first step in your care is to manage your risk for heart disease.
 The second is to stop or reduce the hot flashes.

 Low-dose hormone therapy can be effective in alleviating hot flashes but must be tailored for you.
 This is accomplished through a one-on-one discussion with your doctor, who will also explore your health history to thoroughly assess your health risks.
-Personalizing this treatment with guidance by a specialist is important, Dr. Moreno said, because many companies tout “anti-aging, bioidentical hormone therapy” that may not work.
-Moreno will recommend an FDA-approved hormone therapy if it is right for you.
+Personalizing this treatment with guidance by a specialist is important, said Dr. Jennifer Howell, MD, a gynecologist and certified menopause practitioner who's been providing menopause care to women in the Triangle for more than 20 years.
+That's because many companies tout “anti-aging, bioidentical hormone therapy” that may not work.
+Duke certified menopause practitioners will recommend an FDA-approved hormone therapy if it is right for you.
 If estrogen isn’t appropriate, your doctor can recommend other medications to reduce hot flashes.

-“It’s about the right therapy for the right person at the right time,” Moreno said.
+“It’s about the right therapy for the right person at the right time,” Howell said.

 Changes in your hormone levels can lead to mood swings, which can add stress to your daily life.
 The physical changes you experience during menopause can also be emotionally draining.
-This is normal, said Dr. MargEva M. Cole, MD, a Duke Health certified menopause practitioner at Durham Obstetrics and Gynecology South Durham and North Duke Street.
+This is normal, Dr. Cole said.
 Each person experiences menopause and its effects differently, she added.
 Often, changes in diet and exercise, and possibly anti-depressants and other medication, can make a difference in how you feel.